 They plug gaps that core audit systems don’t always cover.

 There’s no single winner.
-The right choice depends on:
+Choosing the best audit software for accounting firms UK depends on:

 But here’s the truth partners rarely say out loud: